-Whilst schools are operating through remote learning we are producing fortnightly assemblies for children (and parents) to watch at home.
+Whilst we are unable to visit schools in person we have been producing fortnightly assemblies on YouTube for children to watch in school.
 They usually have a Bible story and then some thoughts about how we might apply/what we might learn from the story.

 The latest one will play first, but if you click the three lines on the top right of the video you can navigate through all of them.